loopdash/loopdash/src/glossary/quickpress.md

 title: QuickPress - Loopdash
 h1: QuickPress
 h2: What does it mean?
-summary: QuickPress is a streamlined content creation tool within the WordPress platform that allows users to quickly publish posts or pages without navigating through the full WordPress dashboard.
+description: QuickPress is a streamlined content creation tool within the WordPress platform that allows users to quickly publish posts or pages without navigating through the full WordPress dashboard.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly